-Your organisation should use the audit guide to commence development of a dashboard of indicators related to sexual harassment for gender, other target groups and LGBTQIA+ employees.
+Your agency should use the audit guide to commence development of a dashboard of indicators related to sexual harassment for gender, other target groups and LGBTQIA+ employees.
 This can include:

-- Formal complaints of sexual harassment (noting that the number of complaints may initially increase). - Informal complaints of sexual harassment. - Data regarding your organisation Sexual Harassment Contact Officer Network, if you have one. - Staff survey or WfQ results on experience of sexual harassment (questions 41a through to 41f). - Website hits on your organisation policy and resources. - Completion of new training offerings by people specialists, and by managers. - You can also discuss your sexual harassment prevention plan, as required under the WHS Act.
+- Formal complaints of sexual harassment (noting that the number of complaints may initially increase) - Informal complaints of sexual harassment - Data regarding your agency Sexual Harassment Contact Officer Network - WfQ results on experience of sexual harassment, questions 41a through to 41f - Website hits on your agency policy and resources

+Completion of new training offerings by people specialists, and by managers

+You can also discuss your Sexual harassment prevention plan, as required under the WHS Act.